horville-hootenkline/DnDj/README.md

 - monitoring: allowing the GM to audition tracks and volume changes without the players hearing them.

-- control who hears what [ e.g resolve a passive perception check with Alex hearing the orcs but not Maggie or Brian.]
+- control who hears what [ e.g resolve a passive perception check with Alex hearing the approaching orcs but not Maggie or Brian.]

 - save multiple sessions and load them on the fly allowing a GM to seamlessly mix between presets for locations, situations or characters.
 This would result in...